pfren1998/SELINA/README.md

 selina preprocess --format plain --matrix ./query/query_expr.txt --mode single --directory ./res/preprocess/
 ```

-Running this command will generate three output files:
+Running any one of the above commands will generate three output files:

-- `query_res.rds`: a seurat object
+- `query_res.rds`: a seurat object storing the normalized data, dimension reduction and clustering results

-- `query_{single/cluster}_expr.txt`: expression matrix of query data for the prediction step
+- `query_{single/cluster}_expr.txt`: expression matrix of query data in single-cell level or cluster level for the prediction step

-- `query_cluster.png`: UMAP plot with clustering results
+- `query_cluster.png`: UMAP plot with cluster labels

 - `query_cluster_DiffGenes.tsv`: differentially expressed genes for each cluster

-### Pretraining of the reference data
+### Pre-training of the reference data

 In this step you can train a model using your own reference data with the following command.